 Table Of Contents

 Addiction is a killer problem faced by millions of people all over the world.
 Addiction takes many forms, ranging from alcohol to substance addiction.
 Addiction takes its toll on health, mind, body, and both personal and professional life.
 Although there is no exact cause for any addiction, genetics, physiological factors, and traumatic experiences contribute to any type of addiction.
 Drug addiction is a rising concern that is becoming the most serious and common problem in the United States.
 Drugs like cocaine, marijuana, and heroin are most widely used by millions of Americans.
-Most of these people tried drugs at a very young age, got addicted, and ever since, were unsuccessful at staying clean and sober.
+Most of these people tried drugs at a very young age, got addicted, and ever since, were unsuccessful at staying clean and live sober.

 Drug addiction is a progressive and chronic brain disease.
 Prolonged use of drugs hampers the brain functions, such as decision making, learning, memory, and behavior control.
 People using drugs are not initially aware of what is going on within their bodies.
 And when they realize the consequences of drug use, it would have been too late and they keep struggling with the addiction.

 Most people have the desire to stop abusing drugs but are afraid of the withdrawal symptoms, others just need the euphoric feeling (when they get high) and want drugs more.
 So, if you are trying to get rid of drug abuse or wish to help your loved one from the clutches of an addiction, this article might be of interest.
 Firstly, learn to “say no to drugs” and secondly, find the root cause of your addiction.
 The next step is to prevent a relapse.
-Following these steps can be a daunting task but you can attain a completely sober life if you diligently follow the below points.
+Following these steps can be a daunting task but you can attain a completely sober for life if you diligently follow the below points.

 Why Stay Sober?